solana-developers/solana-cookbook/docs/getting-started/installation.md

 ### SPL-Token

-`@solana/spl-token` is a library that contains many of the javascript/typescript bindings to interact with spl-tokens.
+`@solana/spl-token` is a library that contains many of the javascript/typescript bindings needed to interact with SPL tokens.
-    You can use this library to mint, transfer, and more with spl-tokens.
+    You can use this library to mint new SPL tokens, transfer tokens, and more.

-You can install this library with one of the following:
+You can install this library with the following:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>